 Here Gallop speaks about commercial interests as though this is the role purely of the FFA.
-This is an organisation that struggled to find a major sponsor of its most marketable brand before finally deciding on an oil company.
-In the open system, the hope would be for less FFA interference and the role of sustainability being that of the participating clubs.
-What the FFA and Gallop do here is try to paint a picture of problems that might exist in an environment that doesn’t exist for clubs not given any choices or options at the moment.
+This is an organisation that struggled to find a major sponsor of it’s most marketable brand before finally deciding on an oil company.
+In the open system, the hope would be for less FFA interference and the responsibilty of sustainability being that of the participating clubs.
+What the FFA and Gallop do here is try to paint a picture of problems that might exist in an environment that doesn’t exist for clubs who are not given any choices or options at the moment.

 How do we know what revenue and commercial opportunities clubs would be able to rustle up when there is nothing in place, not even a firm commitment that this will ever happen?
 This is the type of flawed reasoning and unreasonable logic that saw Gallop the other day declare that Canberra would need around 10,000 to attend a fixture between Central Coast Mariners and Wellington Phoenix to put forward the case for a Canberra team.

 Gallop and the FFA constantly release statements on how the game has never been in a better position, there’s more revenue coming into the game than ever before yet cry poor when pro/rel and a 2nd division is raised.
 If the clubs from the National Soccer League days survived for 3 decades in the financially bereft and poorly managed times of the Australian Soccer Federation and Soccer Australia then why is so difficult now in this land of milk and honey that the FFA have delivered us to?